Credit Cards Business Credit Cards

 The welcome bonus for each card is as follows:

-• Amex Platinum Business: Earn 120,000 Membership Rewards points after spending $15,000 on eligible purchases in the first 3 months.
+• Amex Business Platinum: Earn 150,000 Membership Rewards points after spending $20,000 on eligible purchases in the first 3 months.

 When you break down the math, both bonuses are similar.
-When redeemed for travel through the Chase Ultimate Rewards portal, the 100,000-point welcome bonus is worth at least $1,250.
-The Amex Platinum Business bonus is worth at least $1,200 for certain redemptions (such as booking flights), but it could be worth much more if used for business-fare flights or transferred to travel partners.
+When redeemed for travel through the Chase Travel℠ portal, the 90,000-point welcome bonus is worth $900 cash back or $1,125 toward travel.
+The Amex Business Platinum bonus is worth at least $900 for certain redemptions (such as statement credits) but could be worth much more if used for business-fare flights or transferred to travel partners.

 Which card should you choose?

-When choosing between the Chase Ink Business Preferred vs. Amex Platinum Business, it’s important to pay attention to where you’re at with your business and what your specific needs are — especially considering the huge disparity in the annual fees.
+When choosing between the Chase Ink Business Preferred vs. Amex Business Platinum, it’s important to pay attention to where you’re at with your business and what your specific needs are — especially considering the huge difference in the annual fees.

 On the other hand, if you have low to moderate spending needs, and you know that most of your spending will be aimed at online advertising and services, the Chase Ink Business Preferred makes more sense.
 It has a much lower annual fee, and it offers rewards on regular business purchases.
-Plus, the cell phone protection coverage is a nice perk with the Chase Ink Business Preferred that few credit cards offer anymore.
+Plus, the extra cell phone protection coverage is a nice perk with the Chase Ink Business Preferred.

 Can I have more than one business credit card?

-Yes, it’s possible for you to have more than one business card.
-However, it’s a good idea to make sure you follow best practices and use your business cards only for business expenses.
+Yes, you can have more than one business card.
+However, it’s a good idea to follow best practices and use your business cards only for business expenses.

 How many Chase business cards can I have?